-Refusal to grant the staff of the TCA access to business premises may lead to the imposition of a fixed fine of 0.5 per cent of the turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
-The minimum fine is 21,036 Turkish lira.
-It may also lead to the imposition of a periodic daily fine rate of 0.05 per cent of the turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account) for each day of the violation.
+Refusal to grant the staff of the TCA access to business premises may lead to the imposition of a fixed fine of 0.5 per cent of the turnover generated in the financial year preceding the date of the fining decision (or, if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
+The minimum fine for 2018 is 21,036 Turkish lira.
+A refusal may also lead to the imposition of a periodic daily fine rate of 0.05 per cent of the turnover generated in the financial year preceding the date of the fining decision (or, if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account) for each day of the violation.

 The Competition Law therefore provides broad authority to the TCA on dawn raids.
 A judicial authorisation is obtained by the Board only if the subject undertaking refuses to allow the dawn raid.
-While the specific wording of the Law allows verbal testimony to be compelled of employees, case handlers do allow delaying of an answer as long as there is a quick written follow-up correspondence.
-Therefore, in practice, employees can avoid providing answers on issues that are uncertain to them, provided that a written response is submitted within a mutually agreed timeline.
+While the specific wording of the Law allows verbal testimony to be compelled of employees, case handlers do allow a delay in giving an answer as long as this is quickly followed up by written correspondence.
+Therefore, in practice, employees can avoid providing answers on issues about which they are uncertain, provided that a written response is submitted within a mutually agreed timeline.
 Computer records are fully examined by the experts of the TCA, including, but not limited to, deleted items.